 Jesus led a small group.
 We call them the twelve disciples, but the truth is that they were twelve ordinary men that came from different walks of life.

-So how did Jesus go from zero people to 12?
+So how did Jesus go from zero people to twelve?
 He personally invited them.
 Two fishermen, Andrew and Peter, were the first two to join the group because Jesus offered them a compelling reason to join Him (Luke 5:1-11).
-After the successful catch of fish, they probably wondered if Jesus could make them even more successful as fishermen, but instead, He turned them into leaders for His group: the Church.
+After the successful catch of fish, they probably wondered if Jesus could make them even more successful as fishermen.
+Instead, He turned them into leaders for His group: the Church.

-Nehemiah 1:4 When I heard these things, I sat down and wept.
-For some days I mourned and fasted and prayed before the God of Heaven.
+"When I heard these things, I sat down and wept.
+For some days I mourned and fasted and prayed before the God of Heaven."
+Nehemiah 1:4